-This is for contracted services on habitat enhancement construction projects, and includes heavy equipment use, other labor, and materials that the construction contractor must incorporate into the project features.
+This is for contracted services to construct the project on the ground, and includes heavy equipment use (with operators), other labor, and materials that the construction contractor must incorporate into the project features.

 Professional Services

 What is included in the Professional Services line?